DavidGilinsky/NightWatcher/README.md

 ## Features
 - Communicate with Unihedron SQM-LE devices over TCP/IP
 - Parse and process device readings, including calibration and environmental data
+- Retrieve current personal weather station data from AmbientWeather API (robust to missing fields, uses 999.99 for missing values)
 - Flexible configuration file management (key:value format)
-- Modular codebase: device communication, configuration, parsing, database, and command handling
+- Modular codebase: device communication, configuration, parsing, database, command handling, and weather integration
 - RRDTool-based time-series database for efficient storage and retrieval
 - Example configuration and parser utilities
 - Support for remote control via a configurable TCP control port
 - Threaded reading with timeout and health monitoring
+- Weather and SQM readings are each handled in their own threads
 - Health status (`site.sqmHealthy`) is checked after unit information retrieval; readings are only taken if the device is healthy
 - Signal handling for SIGHUP (reload/reinitialize) and SIGTERM (graceful shutdown)
 - Configurable options for enabling/disabling SQM reading and reading on startup